f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/bot-on-aws-smsv2-ce.rst

     - “Instance Type”
     - “Key pair” for accessing the instance
     - VPC created earlier for SMSv2 CE
-    - Select SLI subnet to communicate between the CE and Client VM
+    - Select SLI subnet to communicate between the CE and Ubuntu VM
     - Enable “Auto-assign public IP” to access the instance through SSH
-    - Firewall (security groups) -> Click “Select existing security group” and select the security group created for Client VM which has minimal access based on rules created
+    - Firewall (security groups) -> Click “Select existing security group” and select the security group created for Ubuntu VM which has minimal access based on rules created
     - Configure storage -> Select storage based on requirement
     - Click “Launch instance”